Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

 One of the benefits of creating a table, rather than a view or a table-valued function, is that the data is stored in an optimized format for the query processor to operate on.
 The data is indexed, partitioned, and stored in its native data type representation.

-You will now persist the searchlog data in a schematized format in a table called SearchLog1 and SearchLog2 in your own database.
+You will now persist the searchlog data in a schematized format in tables called SearchLog1 and SearchLog2 in your  database.
 The script will:

 - Set the query context to the previously created database.
 - Create tables.
 To illustrate both ways of creating a table, we create two tables: